TRULY SCRUMPTIOUS NURSERY ABSENT CHILD POLICY

 - Not retain disclosure information or any associated correspondence for longer than necessary.
 In most cases the nursery will not retain such information for longer than 6 months although the nursery will keep a record of the date of the disclosure and the disclosure number which will be recorded on their personal information forms.

-Once the member of staff has received her DBS certificate, they will be permitted to sign up to the update service which is £13 annually, guidance on how to do this can be located in the office on the safeguarding board.
+Once the member of staff has received their DBS certificate, they will be permitted to sign up to the update service which is £13 annually for the manager/s to regularly monitor any changes to the DBS that may not have been disclosed by the person in question, this is to ensure that all staff are fit and safe to work with children at all times.
+Guidance on how to do this can be found in the office on the safeguarding board.